pouyakary/Orchestra/README.md

 - __Safe & Optimized Compilation__<br> Orchestra compiles to optimized and safe RegExp.
 Meaning you can use any character and if these characters be wildcard expressions it will take care of placing escapes for them.
 It let's you use any Unicode character and it will compile them to unicode escape sequences if your target RegExp engine can't understand unicode properly.

-- __Higher Level Language__ `COMING IN VERSION 2`<br> Within the second release you can expect to have variables, functions, modules and libraries in Orchestra.
+- __Higher Level Language__ `Coming in Version 2`<br> Within the second release you can expect to have variables, functions, modules and libraries in Orchestra.
 It will truly change the face of regular expressions by giving you the tools to write really powerful pattern matching tools and with that should be expecting many new applications for regular expressions to be used in.

 ### Orchestra Studio
 Orchestra Studio is the IDE for Orchestra Language.
 As Orchestra is a visual language it's IDE and Language Core are very much together and it's very hard for Orchestra Language to exists outside of the Orchestra Studio.
 Because of that we tried to make Orchestra Studio the best IDE for a developing regular expressions possible.
 It provides